 Top of Page

-The consumption per day when the house is unoccupied shows the total base load, which is likely to be made up by devices such as fridges, answer machines, electric clocks, house alarms and devices on standby.
-This may include devices that you did not realise were still taking energy such as immersion heaters or pumps.
+The electricity consumption per day when the house is unoccupied shows the total base load, which is likely to be made up by devices such as fridges, phones, clocks, central heating controls, house alarms, and devices on standby.
+This may include devices that you did not realise were still taking energy, such as immersion heaters or pumps.

 The difference between summer and winter consumption will be striking for the fuel used for heating.
-If electricity is not used for heating it will still have a significantly higher consumption in winter because of the extra lighting used.
+Even if electricity is not used for heating there will be significantly higher consumption in winter because of the extra lighting used.
 The difference can give an indication of the savings that might be made by more extensive use of low-energy lighting.
 You may also notice the extra consumption when guests are staying, or gain an understanding on how the heating bill changes with outside temperature.

-While it is possible to save meter readings yourself, for example in a spreadsheet, there are also now several services offering to collect your readings centrally and analyse them for you.
+While it is possible to save and analyse meter readings yourself, there are also software packages offering to collect your readings and analyse them for you.
+For example, Current Cost (www.currentcost.com) and Efergy (www.efergy.com) offer such packages for use with their monitors.

 Top of Page